ariliso/open_cryo_labels_js/README.md

 Currently github pages is being used to host.
 The project can be accessed at [https://ariliso.github.io/open_cryo_labels_js/](https://ariliso.github.io/open_cryo_labels_js/)
 A beta version is available at [https://lcry1700-testing.netlify.app/](https://lcry1700-testing.netlify.app/)

-## offline version

-download the files in [./web_files](./web_files) and open [basic_frame.html](./web_files/basic_frame.html) in google chrome. sample names are loaded with a text file containing one sample per line. sample sets are currently implemented with JSON embeded in the html document this should all be fairly transparent for use though the relevant JSON should be modified. alternatively a new method of loadig commonly used sample sets should be investigated.